It's 800-941-Sean, if you want to be a part of the program.

 You're a smart person.

-When you lump people together, you're not reaching across the aisle to get anyone to cooperate with with each other.
+When you lump people together, you're not reaching across the aisle to get anyone to cooperate with each other.

 That's promoting hate.

-I hear it all it's not not that I hate them.
+It's not that I hate them.

-I just I think their policies are destructive.
+I just think their policies are destructive.

 I don't believe that the government should tell us what cars we can put in our driveway.

-I don't think the government should be telling us what washers and dryers and straws and and air conditioners we should have.
+I don't think the government should be telling us what washers and dryers and straws and air conditioners we should have.

 You don't really want me to say anything.